kytos/documentation/tutorials/napps/development_environment_setup.rst

 .. code-block:: console

-  (test42) $ pip install --upgrade pip setuptools wheel
+  (test42) $ pip3 install --upgrade pip setuptools wheel

 The parenthesis marker identifies that the test42 virtualenv is activated.
 If you want leave this virtualenv you can use the command ``deactivate``.